Now Playing in XD

 - Secret Life of Pets

 From the creators of Despicable Me and Minions comes this animated behind the scenes pet story that looks likeToy Story with pets instead of toys.
-We will be going to see it this weekend in XD 2D, and I will give you the kids' reports on Monday.
-Fingers crossed that this is a great one.
+The Kids loved it.
+Four thumbs up.

 - Jason Bourne

 Matt Damon transforms from his last pudgy man movie The Martian to his shirtless body builder physique action body.
 Under the covers his wife must think she is married to two different men.

 Each of these failed to attract an audience.
 Woody Allen's Cafe Society was not his best.
 Captain Fantastic as a title probably confused its potential audience.
 It is not a superhero movie but an excellent portrayal of alternate parenting with terrific performances by all involved.
 Both movies have left the South Point.